Best Baby Registry? Return Policy, Completion Discount Comparison

 Babies R Us

-- Pros: Large selection, registry works both in-store and online.
+• Pros: Large selection, registry works both in-store and online.
 Registry Rewards program where you get points when other people buy from your registry.
-You can return items to a physical store, but with restrictions (see Cons).
+You can return items to a physical store up to a year after arrival date, with certain restrictions (see below).
 In-store items on registry can be returned without receipt.
 Works with Shoprunner.

-Completion Discount: Physical coupon arrives 0-2 weeks before stated arrival date.
-They mail you a 10% off coupon good for a one-time purchase that can include some or all of the remaining items on your registry, with some restrictions:
+Completion Discount: Physical coupon arrives 6-8 weeks before stated arrival date.
+They mail you a 10% off coupon good for a one-time purchase (technically valid for one calendar day) that can include some or all of the remaining items on your registry, with some restrictions:

 The completion offer is not valid on diapers, formula, furniture, “R”US Gift Cards, Special Orders, Buyer Protection Plan, Video Game Hardware, Kiddie Kandids and Motherhood Maternity merchandise.
 It is not valid on prior purchases.